chuckyLeeVIII/py-gui-recover-ywallet/README.md

 4. To send coins, enter the recipient's address, amount, and select the coin type.
 5. Click "Add Transaction" to send to multiple recipients in one go.
 6. Click "Send All" to process the transactions.
+* To view key variants from a mnemonic seed, download the open-source BTC Seed Tool (such as Ian Coleman's BIP39 tool) and open its HTML file locally.
 7. View your transaction history at the bottom of the page.

 ## Security Considerations